Unipark Email Compliance Guide

 A. SPF (Sender Policy Framework)

 SPF prevents unauthorized email senders from impersonating a domain.
-Institutions must add Unipark’s SPF record to their DNS settings and notify Unipark Support so we can update AWS SES.
+Institutions must add the required SPF record to their DNS settings to ensure successful delivery.
+This is a prerequisite for SES authorization.

 B. DKIM (DomainKeys Identified Mail)

-DKIM ensures emails sent via Unipark are authenticated with a cryptographic signature.
+DKIM ensures emails sent via Unipark are authenticated using a cryptographic signature.
+This protects against tampering and spoofing.

 C. DMARC (Domain-based Message Authentication, Reporting & Conformance)

-DMARC builds upon SPF and DKIM to enforce email authentication policies and generate reports on unauthorized email use.
+DMARC builds upon SPF and DKIM to enforce email authentication policies and protect against spoofing.

 4. How Institutions Can Enable Compliance